 A dietitian completes a BSc in Human Nutrition and then goes on to complete an MSc in dietetics.
 Often they specialise in disease management and secure clinical placement in hospitals, private practice and the community.
 Dietitians and Registered Nutritionists can work alongside each other or specialise in different fields – both are nutrition experts, but in NZ only the term Dietitian is protected and therefore you can’t call yourself one if you have not got a registered degree.

-Training and nutrition combined (POA)
+Training and nutrition combined (prices start at $400)

 If you’re not meeting your goals with your current trainer or gym program or don’t wish to pay for a gym membership you’re not comfortable with then talk to me about personalised one on one training and nutrition plans.
 Especially targeted to those who wish to train in the privacy of their own home or stay active outside.
 I only hold two spaces open at a time, and they’re for 6 week sessions.